saucelabs/sauce-docs/docs/test-results/viewing-test-results.md

 3. In the confirmation dialog, click **Delete**.

 :::caution **Results are Permanently Deleted**
-Once you delete a test or build, it cannot be recovered.
+After you delete a test or build, it cannot be recovered.
 Be careful when you click **Yes**.
 :::

 ## Screenshots, Commands, Logs, and Metadata